aurmich/module_lang_fila3/docs/model-translations.md

   ```
   Configure models with `Translatable` contract and trait, defining translatable fields.

-## Recommendation for Multi-Module Applications
+## Recommendation for `saluteora`
 - **Primary Approach**: Start with **Spatie Laravel Translatable** for its simplicity and efficiency with JSON columns.
-This is ideal for most content models where quick setup and maintenance are priorities.
+This is ideal for most healthcare content models where quick setup and maintenance are priorities.
 - **Fallback**: For complex models requiring detailed translation tracking or separate table structures (e.g., for audit purposes), consider the manual approach or **Astrotomic Laravel Translatable**.

-This strategy ensures flexibility to adapt based on model complexity while maintaining ease of use for developers and translators in a multi-language application.
+This strategy ensures flexibility to adapt based on model complexity while maintaining ease of use for developers and translators in a healthcare setting.